m1k1o/neko/docs/getting-started/README.md

 - For others, see where existing `policies.json` is placed in their `Dockerfile`.

 #### Allow file uploading & downloading
-- From security perespective, browser is not enabled to access local file data.
+- From security perspective, browser is not enabled to access local file data.
 - If you want to enable this, you need to modify following policies:
 ```json
   "DownloadRestrictions": 0,